Verdra Rules · v0.1

 Adversarial manipulation

-Third-party injection, prompt-level manipulation, or counterparty gaming of protocol messages.
+Third-party injection, prompt-level manipulation, or Counterparty gaming of protocol messages.
 Rare; triggers evidence-chain audit.
+Where the manipulation is attributable to a party with intent, the dispute is re-classified to Category 3.

-• (b) Configuration: the agent's system prompt, parameter limits, authorized actions, approval policies at the moment of action.
-What the agent was allowed to do.
+• (b) Configuration: the Agent's system prompt, parameter limits, authorized actions, and approval policies as in force at the moment of action.
+How the Agent was set up.

 Strata are cumulative, not hierarchical.
-Missing or partial strata (c) or (d) are disclosed as forward commitments per Rules P.5 and Annex E.1, not treated as adverse inference.
+Strata (a) Transaction, (b) Configuration, and (d) Mandate are production strata captured at dispatch in every Evidence Package.
+Missing or partial strata (c) Behavior profile, (e) Instruction, or (f) Environment are disclosed as Forward commitments per Rules P.5 and Annex E.1, not treated as adverse inference.
+The Coverage Matrix (Annex E.1) lists, per model provider and per protocol, which strata are reliably available and at what fidelity.

 Principles

 P.4 Evidence-source neutrality.
-Evidence from Verdra Record, third-party capture tools, platform-native logging, and party-assembled packages is treated identically on the face of the record.
+Evidence from Verdra Record, third-party capture tools, platform-native logging, and party-assembled packages is treated identically on the face of the record, subject to the integrity requirements in B.4.

 P.5 Scope honesty.
-Where counterfactual re-query (stratum c, behavior profile) or the provider capability statement (stratum d) is missing or partial, the limitation is disclosed in the Attribution Record.
+Where strata (c) Behavior profile, (e) Instruction, or (f) Environment are missing or partial in an Evidence Package, the limitation is disclosed in the Attribution Record as a Forward commitment per Annex E.1.
 No silent assumption that missing evidence is unfavourable.

 B.1 Principles of interpretation